 Cobble Hill Neighborhood Review - Brooklyn Moving Guide

-The neighborhood has a hipster-like residential feel to it - think Williamsburg but on a much smaller scale with historic townhouses and vintage storefronts.
+The neighborhood has a hipster-like residential feel to it - similar o

 The hip yet historic area is filled mostly with multi-unit brownstones.
 However, many high-rise developments are in the works.